Cloufield/gwaslab/docs/RegionalPlot.md

 !!! info "Calculation of LD r2"
     The calculation is based on [Rogers and Huff r implemented in scikit-alle](https://scikit-allel.readthedocs.io/en/stable/stats/ld.html).
-Variants in refernece vcf file should be biallelic format.
+Variants in reference vcf file should be biallelic format.
 Unphased data is acceptable.
 AF information is not needed.
 Variant ID is not required.
 Missing genotype is allowed.

 ## Examples